francois-codes/tone-graphs/README.md

-# Happi Karaoke v2
+# Pedal Tone Graph

-This repo contains the code of the new Happi Karaoke app.
+This repo contains the code of the Pedal Tone Graph app, which lets you browse and compare the frequency response of different guitar pedals.

 ### Set up